Genymobile/scrcpy/doc/shortcuts.md

 # use RCtrl for shortcuts
 scrcpy --shortcut-mod=rctrl

-# use either LCtrl+LAlt or LSuper for shortcuts
+# use either LCtrl or LSuper for shortcuts
-scrcpy --shortcut-mod=lctrl+lalt,lsuper
+scrcpy --shortcut-mod=lctrl,lsuper
 ```

 _<kbd>[Super]</kbd> is typically the <kbd>Windows</kbd> or <kbd>Cmd</kbd> key._